 Q: What services are provided at the UNT Kristin Farmer Autism Center?

-A: The direct services provided by the UNT Kristin Farmer Autism Center include full-time and part-time individualized intervention, behavioral therapy (Applied Behavior Analysis), physical and occupational therapy, speech and language therapy, and diagnostic and evaluation services.
+A: The direct services provided by the UNT Kristin Farmer Autism Center include focused and comprehensive individualized intervention, behavioral therapy (Applied Behavior Analysis), social skills training for individuals and groups, and counseling.

-Q: How do I enroll my child in the UNT Kristin Farmer Autism Center?
+Q: How can my child begin receiving services at the UNT Kristin Farmer Autism Center?

-A: Tuition and fees vary according to the services you are seeking and your own insurance coverage.
-Please contact us for specific details regarding tuition and fees based on the specific services you are seeking.
+A: Fees can vary greatly according to the services you are seeking and your own insurance coverage.
+Please contact us for specific details regarding fees based on the specific services you are seeking.

 Q: Where is the UNT Kristin Farmer Autism Center located?